jundalisay/spblist/content/en/research/whittaker/aether/chapter-01b.md

 ## Petrus Peregrinus and the European Discovery of Magnetism

 Magnetism was one of the few sciences which progressed during the Middle Ages.
-In the 13th century, Petrus Peregrinus,[13] a native of Maricourt in Picardy discovered it.
+In the 13th century, Petrus Peregrinus,[13] a native of Maricourt in Picardy discovered it.*

+> *Superphysics Note: The Chinese discovered it much earlier in 400 BC.

 He took a natural magnet or lodestone, rounded into a globular form.
 He laid it on a needle, and marked the line along which the needle set itself.
 - Then laying the needle on other parts of the stone, he obtained more lines in the same way.